brown-ccv/w3d-translator/NOTES.md

 - The main camera is located within the XRRig hierarchy (`XRRig -> Camera Offset -> Main Camera`).
   - CameraPos.Placement sets the transform of the XRRig directly.
     - **Convert feet (xml) to meters (Unity)**
-  - The camera component of Main Camera has a "Clipping Planes" setting.
+  - The cameras have a "Clipping Planes" setting.
     - `<CameraPos far-clip="100.0">` sets the "far clip" value.
 - `<CaveCameraPos>` adds a secondary camera to the scene.
   - Make sure this is NOT tagged as MainCamera.